kimlimjustin/xplorer/README.md

 If you find any bug, please report it by submitting an issue in our [issue page](https://github.com/kimlimjustin/xplorer/issues) with detailed explanation.
 Giving some screenshots would also be very helpful.

+## Feature Request

+You can also submit a feature request in our [issue page](https://github.com/kimlimjustin/xplorer) or [discussions](https://github.com/kimlimjustin/xplorer/discussions) and we will try to implement it as soon as possible.
+If you want to contribute to this project, please [contribute to this project](https://xplorer.vercel.app/community/Contributing/).

 ---

 ## Common Problems